-Oddly, the frustrated volunteers were exactly the type of people the other group was looking for.
+Interestingly, the frustrated volunteers were exactly the type of people the other group was looking for.

 In my opinion, the only difference between leading a volunteer and leading employees is a system of compensation.

-I recall a staff meeting when a manager started complaining about volunteers who were given tasks and when that staff person checked in after a couple of months the work was not done to her satisfaction.
-I spoke up and asked, what would you do if one of your paid supervisors left another employee for months with poorly defined tasks and then got angry when it wasn’t done right?
+I recall a staff meeting when a manager started complaining about volunteers who were given tasks, and when that staff person checked in after a couple of months, the work was not done to her satisfaction.
+I spoke up and asked, “what would you do if one of your paid supervisors left another employee for months with poorly defined tasks and then got angry when it wasn’t done right?”

 The response … “I would discipline them!”
 Really!
 The only problem I had was to figure out if this person was the pot or the kettle.

-At the inaugural committee meeting, a consultant sat everyone down and instructed them all on what they must do as part of the committee.
-These volunteers are all very accomplished in their own right and to be treated like five-year-olds must have been very off-putting.
+At the inaugural committee meeting, a consultant sat everyone down.
+Next, they instructed all of the volunteers on what they must do as part of the committee.
+These volunteers are all very accomplished in their own right.
+For them, being treated like five-year-olds must be very off-putting.

 Whether paid or unpaid, people want to:

-- Have honourable and engaging work to do;
+- Have honourable and engaging work to do

-- Be given clear expectations
+- Receive clear expectations

-- Feel they are part of something bigger than they are;
+- Feel they are part of something bigger than they are